i05nagai/memorandum/language/english_speaking.md

 * motivate
     * You are motivated by challenges, have the abllity to effecitvely meet challenges, and have the flexibility and skills necessary to handle a challenging job.
     * I'm motivated when there is a challenging deadline
+    * everyone in the department is motivated to be successful
+    * this helps to keep people motivated
+    * help people stay motivated
 * motivation
     * he lacks motivation
     * efforts to improve employees motivation